FlavScents AInsights Entry for Diacetyl (CAS: 432-03-8)

 8. Practical Insights for Formulators

-Diacetyl is a valuable compound for formulators due to its ability to impart a rich, buttery flavor or aroma.
-It synergizes well with other creamy and sweet notes, enhancing the overall sensory experience.
-However, formulators should be cautious of its potent aroma, as overuse can lead to an overpowering and artificial taste.
-It is often under-used in applications where a subtle buttery note is desired, as formulators may fear its strong impact.
-Proper balancing with other flavor or fragrance components is essential to achieve the desired profile.
+Diacetyl is valued for its ability to impart a rich, buttery flavor, making it indispensable in dairy and bakery applications.
+It synergizes well with other creamy and sweet notes, enhancing overall flavor complexity.
+Formulators should be cautious of its volatility and potential for oxidation, which can lead to off-flavors.
+It is often under-used in non-dairy applications where a subtle buttery note could enhance product appeal.

 Citation hooks: FlavScents; industry practice